BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 The order matters.
 For example, `additional_files` runs before `images`, so newly assigned files can be marked as images in the same dataset block, and `image_groups` runs after image assignment so it can match image rows.
+If two pattern-based steps match the same file and write the same file-list column, the later step overwrites the earlier value and logs a warning.

 ### `study_metadata`